 Member Satisfaction Surveys: AHCCCS or the Contractor may conduct surveys of a representative sample of the Contractor's membership and providers.
-The Contractor shall, as requested by AHCCCS, participate in member satisfaction surveys in accordance with Statewide Consumer Survey protocol [42 CFR 438.6(h)].
+The Contractor shall, as requested by AHCCCS, participate in member satisfaction surveys in accordance with Statewide Consumer Survey protocol [42 CFR 438.340(a), 42 CFR 438.340(b)(4)].
 AHCCCS may provide the survey tool or require the Contractor to develop the survey tool which shall be approved in advance by AHCCCS and as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

 The results of the surveys may become public information and available to all interested parties on the AHCCCS website.
-The Contractor may be required to participate in workgroups and efforts that are initiated as a result of the survey results.
-The Contractor may participate in or conduct additional surveys, in conformance with the Contract Section on Surveys, using findings from the Member Satisfaction Survey in designing quality improvement activities.
+The Contractor may be required to participate in workgroups and other efforts that are initiated based on the survey results.
+The Contractor may participate in or conduct additional surveys based upon findings from the previously conducted member satisfaction survey, as approved by AHCCCS, as part of designing its quality improvement or Corrective Action Plan (CAP) activities.